Quantum reservoir computing for predicting and characterizing chaotic maps: Robustness of forecasting

-\emph{Robustness of forecasting.--} So far, our results have assumed perfect unitary evolution, as well as randomized but fixed instances of reservoir Hamiltonian initialization.
+So far, our results have assumed perfect unitary evolution, as well as randomized but fixed instances of reservoir Hamiltonian initialization.
 However, in the NISQ era, the former is a simplistic assumption as the presence of noise leads to non-unitary evolution in real setups.
 Moreover, the appeal of reservoir computing lies in the fact that the algorithm should work well regardless of the exact internal coupling parameters of the reservoir.
 Thus, for actual implementation, we must account for both these factors to benchmark the realistic predictive accuracy of our protocol.
-This analysis has been performed in the end matter below.
-Firstly, we show that by training the system with the measured data from a noisy reservoir we can reach significant robustness against dephasing.
-Secondly, our statistical analysis demonstrates that our protocol is robust against randomness in reservoir couplings. \\
+Moreover, the final expectation values readout theoretically requires infinite trials on identical ensembles to fully reconstruct corresponding probabilities, while practically we are firmly in the finite-sampling regime.
+Thus, firstly, we show that by training the system with the measured data from a noisy reservoir we can reach significant robustness against dephasing.
+Secondly, we demonstrate with statistical analysis that our protocol is robust against randomness in reservoir couplings.
+Finally, we show that the a relatively small number of measurements for readout already suffices to agree with theoretical results reported here.\\